 Using the Merchant Portal to access your Settlement Reports is the simplest method of managing them, as no technical setup or configuration is needed.
 The Merchant Portal allows for filtering by dates and currency and simple downloads of Settlement Reports for desired transactions.

 For each payout, a settlement report is created and shown in the table at the bottom.
 You'll find the options to download the CSV and PDF report from the table or to click on the payment reference for the transactional details.

 The Settlements API allows for managing and gathering Settlement Reports using our predefined API.
 It requires technical configuration but is a preferred method to manage larger volumes of Settlement Reports.
-Click here for detailed information and API reference on the Settlements API.
+Click here for detailed information about the Settlements API.

 |Total amount||Transaction Type|

 |+ total_sale_amount||+ sale|

 |+ total_commission_amount||+ commission|

 |- total_tax_amount||Not available as a separate transaction type.
 However, the amount can be included as a separate column “vat_amount” with the Report Configurator|

 |− total_holdback_amount||− holdback|

 These are all captured orders that have been shipped to the customers.